Esri/arcade-expressions/popup/url-basic.md

 ## Example output

-See [this webmap](https://arcg.is/1K9jbu) for examples of how to use this expression in ArcGIS Online.
+See [this web map](https://arcg.is/1K9jbu) for examples of how to use this expression in ArcGIS Online.
 Note not all wells have a pdf log.

 [![url-basic](./images/url-basic.png)](https://arcg.is/1K9jbu)